Thomas-Louis Connolly

-Thomas-Louis Connolly (1814 – 1876) was a Canadian prelate of the Catholic Church.
+Thomas-Louis Connolly (1814 – 27 July 1876) was a Canadian prelate of the Catholic Church.
 Ordained a Capuchin priest, Connolly was, in turn, vicar general of the diocese of Halifax, Bishop of Saint John (1852–1859), and Archbishop of Halifax (1859–1876).

 Life

-Connolly was born in Cork, County Cork, Ireland.
+Connolly was born in Cork, Ireland.
 His father died when he was young, and he and his younger sister were raised by their mother.
 At school, he was a quick student and by age 16 had mastered Greek, Latin and French.
 He became a novice in the Order of Capuchins.
 At age 18 he went to Rome to complete his studies for the priesthood.
-He was ordained as a priest in 1838 in Lyons, France.
+He was ordained as a priest in 1838 in Lyon, France.
 He returned to Ireland, where he served as a prison chaplain in Dublin.
 When fellow Capuchin, Father William Walsh, was appointed bishop of Halifax in 1842, Father Connolly accompanied him to Nova Scotia as his secretary.
 In 1845 he became Vicar-General and administrator of the diocese.